 Currently, plans are in the works to rehabilitate the bridge again through the National Historic Covered Bridge Preservation Program.
-Once completed, the $665,000 plus project will include replacing key components, siding, rail and paint.
-The bridge is 7 miles east on Yachats River Road and then 1.5 miles north on N Yachats River Road.
+Once completed, the $665,000 plus project will include replacing key components, siding, rail, and paint.
+The bridge is 7 miles east of Yachats River Road and then 1.5 miles north on N Yachats River Road.

 If you’re interested in covered bridge, two more exist at Five Rivers and Sandy Creek.
 There’s no need to stay in stuffy hotels while you explore these architectural marvels.
 Our well-appointed Lincoln City and Depoe Bay condos offer ocean views, affordability, and convenience as you explore the Oregon Coast and its heritage treasures.